nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

 Button 1:
    Simulate moving the mouse pointer 5 pixels to the left.

-   When pairing/bonding, press this button to confirm the passkey value that is printed on the COM listener to pair/bond with the other device.
+   When pairing, press this button to confirm the passkey value that is printed on the COM listener to pair with the other device.

 Button 2:
    Simulate moving the mouse pointer 5 pixels upward.

-   When pairing/bonding, press this button to reject the passkey value that is printed on the COM listener to prevent pairing/bonding with the other device.
+   When pairing, press this button to reject the passkey value that is printed on the COM listener to prevent pairing with the other device.

 Button 3:
    Simulate moving the mouse pointer 5 pixels to the right.